kanishkabodaragama/productivity-hub-17625/taskmaster_frontend/README.md

   This is informational and does not break the build.
 To update locally (optional):
     npx update-browserslist-db@latest
   For CI environments without network access or update permissions, this warning can be ignored.
+- In this repo’s CI, this message may appear during optimized builds and is safe to ignore; it does not indicate a failure.

 Features implemented:
 - Authentication (Supabase)